gavinmcfarland/plugma/README.md

 # Vitma

-Vitma is a CLI to simplify creating plugins.
+Vitma is a CLI to simplify creating Figma plugins.

 ## To Get Started